eekcoopuw/jobmon/docsource/developers_guide/developer-start.rst

 All code must be version controlled, so the recommended workflow is to:

 #.
 Clone this repository to your machine
 #.
-Create a feature branch, with the name of the ticket in the branch name
+Create a feature branch off the appropriate release branch, with the name of the ticket in the branch name

     #.
 Naming the ticket number will link to JIRA, so that the associated branch and any pull requests are
        easily referenced.